bosborne/pyTMHMM/README.md

 # Incompatibilities

 * The original TMHMM implementation handles ambigious characters and gaps in an undocumented way.
-However, tmhmm.py does not attempt to handle such characters at all and will fail.
+However, `tmhmm.py` does not attempt to handle such characters at all and will fail.
 A possible fix is to replace those characters with something also based on expert/domain knowledge.

 # Installation

-This package supports Python 3.5, 3.6, and 3.7.
+This package supports Python 3.5 or greater.
 Install with:

     $ pip install tmhmm.py